timblechmann/nova_symbol/Readme.md

 # Dependencies
 * C++20 (ideally with pmr, boost.container can be used for pmr emulation)
-* Boost (for instrusive hash table, compile-time strings and pmr emulation)
+* Boost (for instrusive hash table and pmr emulation)
 * Cityhash (for string hashing)
 * Catch2 (for unit tests)